sveltia-cms Svelte Themes

 New users

 Currently, Sveltia CMS is primarily intended for existing Netlify/Decap CMS users.
 If you don’t have it yet, follow their documentation to add it to your site and create a configuration file first.
+Make sure you choose the GitHub or GitLab backend (and ignore the Choosing a Backend page).
 Then migrate to Sveltia CMS as described below.

 As the product evolves, we’ll implement a built-in configuration editor and provide comprehensive documentation to make it easier for everyone to get started with Sveltia CMS.